 In theory, the desktop/mobile device combination should allow you access to your plans no matter where you are.
 The only catch is that cellular data access at the Disneyland Resort can be a problem.
 Some carriers have low signal strength, and lots of people using their devices in a small area can slow down data rates.

 To avoid those hassles, you could print out your itinerary and carry it around with you.
 It's a strategy that's old school, but it works just fine.
-I choose a slightly higher tech approach to be sure my RideMax plan is available no matter what: I do a screen capture of the plan on my phone and I have it, no matter what happens with coverage and signal strength.
-I can even share it with my friends by texting it to them.
+You can also choose a slightly higher tech approach to be sure your RideMax plan is available no matter what by taking a screen capture of the plan on your mobile device.

 How to Get RideMax